LinkedIn Strategy

 Look at any high-performing LinkedIn post.
 The paragraphs are 1-2 sentences long.
 White space everywhere.
 Easy to scan on a phone.

 This isn't laziness.
-It's formatting for how people actually read on mobile.
+It's formatting for how people read on mobile.
 Long blocks of text signal "this will take effort" and people scroll past.

 Rules for LinkedIn formatting: